SpiralP/classicube-mention-flash-plugin/README.md

 Flashes your window when someone says your name in chat!

+You can add more triggers to `plugins/mentions.txt`, each on a separate line.

 ## Installing

 - Download the latest plugin from GitHub [Releases](https://github.com/SpiralP/classicube-mention-flash-plugin/releases/latest)